huggingface/lerobot/examples/7_get_started_with_real_robot.md

 >>> TODO
 ```

-Note: you can override any entry in the yaml file using `--robot-overrides` and the [Hydra synthax](https://hydra.cc/docs).
+Note: you can override any entry in the yaml file using `--robot-overrides` and the [hydra.cc](https://hydra.cc/docs/advanced/override_grammar/basic) syntax.
 If needed, you can override the ports like this:
 ```bash
 python lerobot/scripts/control_robot.py teleoperate \
   --robot-path lerobot/configs/robot/koch.yaml \